osagiefe/deploy-python-ecr-aws-eks/README.md

 6.Amazon ECR Repositories: Create private repositories for Docker images on Amazon Elastic Container Registry (ECR).

-7. AWS CLI - installed on the jenkins server,enable you to interface with AWS infrastructure.
+7.AWS CLI - installed on the jenkins server,enable you to interface with AWS infrastructure.

-8. AWS configure - to insert Access-key and Secret-key, including Region and json format.
+8.AWS configure - to insert Access-key and Secret-key, including Region and json format.

-9. Docker - installed on jenkins server, to enable you build docker images
+9.Docker - installed on jenkins server, to enable you build docker images

 #### Prerequisites:

 Before starting the project, ensure you have the following prerequisites:

 -An AWS account with the necessary permissions to create resources.